BRPersonal/flask-gateway-app/README.md

 put your api definition json files in apps folder (refer samples/apis folder) put your policy definition json files in policies folder (refer samples/policies)

+Run this command only the first time after you have cloned the repo.For subsequent times use only start and stop commands
 $ docker-compose up -d

 test the installation